Our Story

 The Global Alliance Against Traffic in Women (GAATW) Canada was established in 1996 in Victoria, British Columbia.

-In 1997, GAATW Canada hosted the North American Regional Consultative Forum on Trafficking in Women, the first consultation of its kind held in Canada.
+In 1997, GAATW Canada hosted the North American Regional Consultative Forum on Trafficking in Women—the first consultation of its kind held in Canada.

-Over the years, GAATW Canada engaged in policy advocacy and conducted several research projects to inform Canada’s response to human trafficking.
+Over the years, GAATW Canada has engaged in policy advocacy and conducted several research projects to inform Canada’s response to human trafficking.

 Closed